jmettraux/aachen/src/pca__combat.md

 [^1]:
   option:

-  each player rolls 1d8 + `DEX`m and the players get interleaved initiative (while the opfor still has its rounds together)
+  each player rolls 1d20 + `INI` and the players get interleaved initiative (while the opfor still has its rounds together)

 <hr/>